lower11/SocialApp/README.md

 To simply see the output of the program, go to com/social/app package in the src directory, and press play on the launch.java class

 Below I have highlighted how the various programs in my project contribute to the mvc framework.
+The user randomly chooses a bookmark, based on the probabilistic math function (in the view.java) class from the database, not consciously.
+If the user is a administrator he/she can also mark if it is childsafe.

 VIEW- Responsible for user interface (view and launch)